-Iniong is a proud Filipina.
-She hopes her performances inside the ONE cage can inspire others back home to pursue their dreams and experience the life-changing benefits of martial arts.
+Iniong loves her heritage and is glad to be a Filipina.
+She hopes her performances inside the Circle can inspire others back home to pursue their dreams and experience the life-changing benefits of martial arts.

 “I am proud to represent the Philippines in every fight because we give inspiration to our fellow countrymen who also want to fight – particularly those women who sent me messages saying, ‘How can I do this?
 How can I start mixed martial arts?
 I also want to be like you,'” she says.

-A win against Jihin at ONE: CLASH OF LEGENDS will elevate her higher in the atomweight division and take her closer to a World Title shot.
+A win against Roka at ONE: FIRE & FURY will elevate her standing in the women’s atomweight division and bring her closer to a World Title shot.